Dental treatment for sleep apnoea and snoring

 For snoring or mild to moderate forms of sleep apnoea, ask for a snoring or sleep apnoea consultation, so we can assess your personal situation thoroughly.
 Our dentist with postgraduate qualifications in Dental Sleep Medicine, will work in collaboration with sleep medicine specialists (and other specialists) to make sure you are provided a correct diagnosis as to the cause, which is crucial.
 We are committed to helping you get a clear diagnosis and to make sure you understand the treatment options that are available.

-After diagnosis, sometimes you will be prescribed a dental appliance as your preferred treatment, especially in cases of snoring and mild sleep apneoa.
-For other cases including advanced sleep apneoa, CPAP (continuous positive airway pressure) machine treatment is the gold standard.
-If you are have been prescribed CPAP to get a good night sleep, but have not been able to adjust to using it as prescribed, then see your dentist at NewSmile, to discuss if the quality (and quiet) of your sleep could be improved with a dental treatment for sleep apnoea.
+After diagnosis, sometimes you will be prescribed a dental appliance as your preferred treatment, especially in cases of snoring and mild sleep apnoea.
+For other cases including advanced sleep apnoea, CPAP (continuous positive airway pressure) machine treatment is the gold standard.

 It’s obvious that many Australians suffer from sleep apnoea and that the quality of your sleep will also influence your overall health.
 There have been studies linking sleep apnoea (airway obstructions) with poor memory and concentration, risk of car accidents, depression and mood disorders, diabetes, reflux, high blood pressure and cardiovascular disease (such as stroke and heart attack).
 So it’s important to check on your snoring problem, and problems waking up snoring or gasping for breath.